birdandhike.com logo

 Leaves: Basal leaves are a low mound of 2-3 pinnate leaves that wither as the flowering stalks begin to grow.
 Cauline leaves are 2-3 pinnate (looking much like a fern leaf).
 Hairy throughout, but not stiff hairy or prickly hairy.

 Flowers: Blooms during spring and summer.
 Flowers clustered at the top of the flower stalks; petals 4, yellow.
-Petals elongate and egg-shaped.
+Petals elongate and scoop-shaped.

-Fruit: Glabrous, linear, not appressed to the stem; pedicel widely spreading to ascending.
+Fruit: Glabrous, linear, not adpressed to the stem; pedicel widely spreading to ascending.
 Long (to 1.5 inches), narrow pod (cylindrical silique), remains green when ripe, spreading from stem.

 Flix weed (Descurainia sophia)